We are excited to announce Gradle 9.0-20250326164638+0000 (released 2025-03-26).

 We love getting contributions from the Gradle community.
 For information on contributing, please see gradle.org/contribute.

 If you find a problem with this release, please file a bug on GitHub Issues adhering to our issue guidelines.
-If you're not sure you're encountering a bug, please use the forum.
+If you're not sure if you're encountering a bug, please use the forum.

 We hope you will build happiness with Gradle, and we look forward to your feedback via Twitter or on GitHub.